isw-kudos/huddo-docs/docs/boards/howto/archiving-and-restoring/index.md

 ### How do I permanently delete a board?

+**Option 1:** If you’re still within the screen above, you can use the `Delete` button to delet the board.
+If you’ve navigated out of that screen but remain in the board, click the pencil to `Open Board Options` and use the `Delete` button.

+**Option 2:** Delete any board you’ve archived by navigating to the `Archive` tab on your My Boards dashboard page.
+Click in to the board you want to delete, click the pencil to `Open Board Options,` and click `Delete.`

-From the screen that indicates the board has been archived, you have the option to restore the board, or delete the board permanently.
-If you select to delete the board and all the data contained within it will be permanently deleted. ***Remember, you can’t restore or retrieve the board or any of the cards in it, if you delete permanently.***
+***Remember, you can’t restore or retrieve the board or any of the cards in it, if you delete permanently.***

 ### How to restore a board